brendanclarke/LXR/README.md

 ### User's Manual

 I've turned the original PDF of the Sonic Potions LXR Manual into a LaTex document within the project repository (/manual/).
 The chapters are derived from .md files so they're easy to update with any changes or new features.
-The new manual has updated information about the features I've added where they are relevanr, and you can get the latest build of the manual in PDF form here: https://github.com/brendanclarke/LXR/blob/master/manual/build/LXR_Owners_Manual.pdf
+The new manual has updated information about the features I've added where they are relevant, and you can always get the latest build of the manual in PDF form here: https://github.com/brendanclarke/LXR/blob/master/manual/build/LXR_Owners_Manual.pdf

 ## Building the Firmware